 The preparation of Ganesh Chaturthi is started a month before with the preparation of clay idol ranging from small to big sizes.
 These statues are an important part of Ganesh Puja rituals.
 People bring these idols to their homes or marquees and worship them for 10 days.
 Beautifully painted Ganesha Idols are offered with Prasad of modaks and people seek his blessings.

-5. Celebration of Ganesh Chaturthi in Home and in Public
+5. The celebration of Ganesh Chaturthi in Home and in Public

-Apart from celebration of the festival at home, Ganesha Chaturthi is also celebrated as a public festival, especially in Mumbai.
-The huge idol of Lord Ganesha is put in the pandal (marquees) by local youth of group of society.
+Apart from the celebration of the festival at home, Ganesha Chaturthi is also celebrated as a public festival, especially in Mumbai.
+The huge idol of Lord Ganesha is put in the pandal (marquees) by the local youth or group of society.
 To arrange this festival fund will be raised by the members of the society.
 These marquees are the public place where people of all casts and religion can come and enjoy this vibrant festival.
-During the Ganesha Festival several cultural programs takes places like dance, music, drama and competitions which creates a perfect aura of divinity among the devotees.
+During the Ganesha Festival, several cultural programs take places like dance, music, drama, and competitions which creates a perfect aura of divinity among the devotees.